-This approach for defining application standards, by measurement related to structure (and not by measurement alone) comes under an umbrella of a discipline described as "Bayesian analysis", further explained at the end of this chapter.
+This approach for defining Application Standards, by measurement related to comparison of external structures (and not by self-referential measurement alone) comes under an umbrella of a discipline described as "Bayesian analysis", further explained at the end of this chapter.

 A single given cone speaker can only accurately reproduce a maximum bandwidth of 3 octaves (1 Decade) with minimal distortion.
 This being a function of cone diameter and wavelength, and therefore the reason the reference system is of a four-way active type.
 Compression-driver horns follow a similar rule of 3 octaves (1 Decade).
 This being a function of horn-length, flare-rate, mouth-diameter and wavelength.